randy3k/SyntaxManager/README.md

 ###Usage

-Open Preference -> Settings - User.
-Add the following settings.
+Open `Preference` -> `Syntax Manager Settings`.
+Below is a sample of what you can specify.
-You either specific `scopes` or `extensions`.
+You need to specify either `scopes` or `extensions` for each entry.

     "syntaxmgr_settings": [
         {